No, I didn’t lose ten pounds.

 Nah, my pants aren’t feeling any looser.

-My milestone involves me…in the nude…looking in the mirror.
+My milestone involves me looking at myself in the mirror.
 And rather than beating myself up for what I saw, I gave myself grace.

 Guys.
 This is a BIG EFFING DEAL.

-You see, my weight has been a twenty-eight year struggle, culminating in high school when I lost 70 pounds in the most unhealthy ways possible.
+You see, my weight has been a twenty-eight year struggle, culminating in high school when I lost 70 pounds.
 More recently, I decided to do Jillian Michaels’ 30 Day Shred for Lent.
 Six days a week, I woke up at the butt crack of dawn to do push-ups and let this woman scream at me.
 My results were so great that I decided to do her other DVD, Ripped in 30.
 It was like “How Akirah Got Her Groove Back” up in here.
 I thought I looked GOOD.

 But then life happened.
 I graduated from grad school.
 My mom and I went on vacation.
 I started two new jobs.
 I had to study for my licensing exam.
 I launched a website.
 Oh, the excuses.

 Once I skipped one day, it was easy to skip two days.
 And three days.
 Then four…

 I don’t know why I thought I’d be able to wake up at the butt crack of dawn, every day, for the rest of my life to do push-ups and get yelled at by that crazy woman.
 It’s not like I do drugs.
 Because honestly, while I like being active, I don’t care about getting ripped in 30.
 I care about teaching women how to pursue healthy relationships.
 So OF COURSE working out every day wasn’t going to last.